bahrus/pdpu/README.md

 Use cases:

 1. If you just need to connect some elements of a mostly static or server-rendered web site, these components provide a light weight way of doing that.
-2. These components allow you to keep code-centric building at bay as much as possible.
+2. These components allow you to keep code-centric **builds** at bay as much as possible.
 Why is this important?
 Because browsers can process HTML signicantly faster than JS.
 That doesn't mean you have to edit HTML files.
-You could edit in Javascript, but compile to HTML for optimum performance.
+Theoretically, you could edit in JavaScript and benefit from the tooling (type checks, etc), but compile to HTML for optimum performance.

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an event listener for the specified event to the previous (non p-*) element.